 Interacting with BigQuery

-There are three main ways to interact with BigQuery.
+There are three main ways you interact with BigQuery.

 Loading and exporting data

-Before you can query any data, you'll need to load it into BigQuery.
+In most cases, you load data into BigQuery Storage.
 If you want to get the data back out of BigQuery, you can export the data.
-Alternately, you can set up a table as a federated data source which allows you to use a query to transform your data as load it.
+You can also set up a table as a federated data source which allows you to use a query to transform your data as load it.

 Querying and viewing data